komiamiko/allthealgos/avl_tree/README.md

 - wrapper around the remove operation will decrement a counter and remove the entry if the counter is 0
 - range operation tracks the true size of a sublist, as the AVL tree alone would only know how many runs are in the sublist and not how many elements that's supposed to represent

+Tip: if your element data type is large and expensive to copy, consider using a `std::shared_ptr` of the data as the tree element type instead.

 #### Test coverage

 Basic development tests compile correctly and pass fine on: